opf/openproject/docs/glossary/README.md

 ### Work package

 In OpenProject, a [work package](https://www.openproject.org/docs/user-guide/work-packages/#overview) is defined as an item in a project.
 It is a subset of a project that can be assigned to users for execution, such as Tasks, Bugs, User Stories, Milestones, and more.
-Work packages have a [type](#work-package-types), an [ID](#work-package-id) and a subject and may have additional attributes, such as assignee, responsible, [story points](#story-points) or target version.
+Work packages have a [type](#work-package-types), an [ID](#work-package-id) and a subject and may have additional attributes, such as assignee, responsible, [story points](#story-points) or [version](#versions).
 Work packages are displayed in a project timeline (unless they are [filtered](#filters) out in the timeline configuration) - either as a milestone or as a [phase](#phase).
 In order to use the work packages, the work package module has to be activated in the [project settings](#project-settings).

 ![A work package in OpenProject](glossary-openproject-work-package.png)